 Other Benefits.
 The Trustees considered the direct and indirect benefits that could be realized by Nuance from its relationship with the Fund.
 The Trustees considered that Nuance does not utilize soft dollar arrangements with respect to portfolio transactions, and that Nuance does not use affiliated brokers to execute the Fund's portfolio transactions.
-While the Trustees noted that the Fund utilizes Rule 12b-1 fees to pay for shareholder and distribution services related to Investor Class shareholders of the Fund, the Trustees observed that distribution expenses that Nuance incurred significantly exceed any Rule 12b-1 payments from the Fund.
+While the Trustees noted that the Fund utilizes Rule 12b-1 fees to pay for shareholder and distribution services related to Investor Class shareholders of the Fund, the Trustees also observed that Nuance was incurring its own distribution expenses on behalf of the Fund.
 The Trustees considered that Nuance may receive some form of reputational benefit from services rendered to the Fund, but that such benefits are immaterial and cannot otherwise be quantified.
 The Trustees concluded that Nuance does not receive additional material benefits from its relationship with the Fund.